Maddisontaitano/EngineerTeamGenerator/README.md

 ## Installation
-you must install the following packages for the ReadMe to be generated
+you must install the following packages for the Team log to be generated

   npm i